Restaurant in Los Angeles, United States

 Is Cacao Mexicatessen good for solo dining?

 Yes — the deli-style format at Cacao Mexicatessen suits solo dining well.
-You can order a single duck carnitas taco, eat quickly, and leave without the friction of a full sit-down meal.
+You can order a single duck carnitas taco, eat quickly, leave without the friction of a full sit-down meal.
 For solo diners who want to eat something specific and well-made in Eagle Rock, this is a practical, low-commitment stop.

 What should I wear to Cacao Mexicatessen?